bustyAI/bustyAI/README.md

 # 👋 Hey, I’m @bustyAI
 ## ![Octocat](https://github.com/bustyAI/bustyAI/blob/main/assets/octo.png) About me

-🦦 Hello my name is Oscar Ochoa, and I am currently a computer science student at California State University Monterey Bay.
+🦦 Hello my name is Oscar Ochoa, I am currently studying Computer Science at Cal State Monterey Bay.

-:bamboo: I graduated from Coding Dojo in May with my Data Science Certificate.
+:bamboo: I graduated from Coding Dojo in May with a Certificate in Data Science

-🎸 When I am not on my computer I enjoy the processes of learning new things!
-My hobbies tend to change very often because of my obsession to learn.
-Currently I           am learning how to play guitar.

-🛹 Just before I got into playing guitar, my obession was skating.
-I never learned as a kid, so I just gave it a shot.
-I went in with the assumption I had good           balance, but skating was a very humbling and painful experience.
-By far the hardest hobby I have yet to master.
+🎸I like to call myself a life long learner.
+My passion for learning does not stop at Computer Science, my hobbies tend to change quiet frequently.
+My new hobby currently is learning how to play the guitar.

+🛹 Before I got into learning the guitar, my obession was skating.
+Not having any expereince on the skateboard - I did not think much about how difficuly it would be just to balance, from this it has taught me that many things that may seem simple might actually be difficult.

-:computer: Coming from a small farming city in the central valley (Delano), I hadn't had much exposure to STEM related topics.
-This is why in the future I hope to
-           teach computer science at low income schools.
-To be able to give those students an opportunity to maybe fall in love with the subject as I did.
+:computer: Coming from a small farming town in the central valley named Delano, I did not have much exposure to STEM related topics.
+This is why in the future I hope to teach computer science at low income schools.
+To be able to give those students an opportunity to be exposed to more than just agriculture and farming, I want to be able to help them develop their own interests rather than whats given to them.

 ## Projects
 - Movie project: Gathered data from tmdb and imdb in order to analyze what makes a great movie.
 Is it budget, revenue, or MPAA rating? [:movie_camera:](https://github.com/bustyAI/Movie-Project) **<-- click me and find out**